Kingdom of Benin: Founding

+Height of Power

 In 1440, Oba Ewuare, also known as Ewuare the Great, came to power and expanded the borders of the former city-state.
 It was only at this time that the administrative centre of the kingdom began to be referred to as Ubinu after the Portuguese word and corrupted to Bini by the Itsekhiri, Urhobo and Edo who all lived together in the royal administrative centre of the kingdom.
 The Portuguese who arrived in an expedition led by João Afonso de Aveiro in 1485 would refer to it as Benin and the centre would become known as Benin City.
 The Oba had become the mount of power within the region.
 In the 15th century, Oba Ewuare is credited with turning Benin City into a city-state from a military fortress built by the Ogisos, protected by moats and walls.
 It was from this bastion that he launched his military campaigns and began the expansion of the kingdom from the Edo-speaking heartlands.
 Excavations also uncovered a rural network of earthen walls 4000 to 8000 mi long that would have taken an estimated 150 million man-hours to build and must have taken hundreds of years to build.
 These were apparently raised to mark out territories for towns and cities.
 Thirteen years after Ewuare's death, tales of Benin's splendors lured more Portuguese traders to the city gates.

-In the early 16th century, Oba Esigie expanded the kingdom eastwards, taking land from the Kingdom of Ife.
-Benin gained political strength and ascendancy over much of what is now mid-western Nigeria.
-Its wealth grew through its extensive trade, especially with the Portuguese.
-European traders were keen to acquire ivory, pepper and slaves that Benin had taken captive in wars.
-During the late 16th century, Oba Ehengbuda was the last of the warrior kings, when he died in 1601, the empire gradually shrank in size.

-In the 17th century, the kingdom declined following several civil wars and disputes, with the seven obas during this period wasting the kingdom's riches.
-However, the early 18th century saw a revival where Oba Ewuakpe restored the authority of the oba position and the fortunes of the kingdom.
-His son, Oba Akenzua benefited from trade with Europeans and was to be one of the richest obas in the kingdom's history.